GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Beauty is more important in computing than anywhere else in technology because software is so complicated.
-Beauty is the ultimate defense against complexity.
+> ### I have found that the reason a lot of people are interested in artificial intelligence is the same reason a lot of people are interested in artificial limbs: they are missing one.
 >
-> ~ *David Gelernter*
+> ~ *David Parnas*

 ---
 ## 🏎 Quick Facts